filoxo/kgb-scrape-challenge/README.md

 Identifies "overly positive" endorsements using the following criteria:

 - Average scores,
-- Number of employees worked with, and
+- Number of employees worked with,
+- Number of helpful votes,
-- Total count of reviews submitted
+- and Total count of reviews submitted

 ## Retrieving results